pythonmomo/pythonmomo/README.md

 # pythonmomo
-A simple to use python wrapper to integrate the MTN Uganda API into your projects.
+A simple to use python wrapper to integrate the MTN Uganda MoMoPay API into your projects.

 # Getting started